 This often happens near the game's finale, such as before entering The Very Definitely Final Dungeon or just before challenging the Final Boss.
 You may even hear the narrator or another character warn you that "there is no going back" or "This Is the Final Battle".

 There may or may not be Save Points, Trauma Inns, or item shops past the Point Of No Return.
-If there aren't, crossing this point without sufficient resources (health, ammo, etc.) to survive the challenges ahead can result in the game becoming Unwinnable — especially if there's a Save Point beyond it, but no other means to heal or restock supplies.
+If there aren't, crossing this point without sufficient resources (health, ammo, etc.) to survive the challenges ahead can result in the game becoming Unwinnable — especially if there's a Save Point beyond it, but no means to heal or restock supplies.

-Merciful: The game warns you that the point of no return is ahead.
+Polite: The game warns you that the point of no return is ahead.
 You are encouraged to save the game before heading out, and to keep that slot preserved in case you need to go back.
 (If you neglect this advice, you will put yourself in either a Tough or Nasty situation depending on the game).

 Tough: You're playing through the game, and save your file as normal.
 Then you decide to go back to check something out.
 Hey, what the?
 There's no way back?
 But there's stuff back there you wanted to get... in fact, you left your good weapon back there and you don't have any ammo, and you already overwrote the file!
 Why didn't the game warn you?!
 However, there is a shop and the enemies here drop gold, so you can grind what you need to finish the game.